UA-141369524-4

 • Cook your butternut squash to soft.

-• Add a basil or pesto sauce to enhance (optional).
+• Add a basil or pesto sauce (basil and olive oil) to enhance (optional).

 But that’s hard news to swallow when you’re a sweet tooth (and a Vata body like me).